How Big Top helped TEAMS Europe increase LinkedIn performance by nearly 1000% - organically

 The results

-All results were organic.
+ALL results were organic.

 The impact

-The campaign helped TEAMS Europe feel louder and livelier.
-And it wasn’t the super-polished, perfectly manicured content doing all the heavy lifting.
-It was the human stuff - the laughs, the team moments, the quickfire interviews, the “you probably had to be there, but actually now you sort of are” content.
+It was the human stuff - the laughs, the team moments, the quickfire interviews, the behind-the-scenes clips, the “you probably had to be there, but actually now you sort of are” content.

 It also put the team front and centre, which made a huge difference.
 The more visible the people behind the event became, the warmer, more recognisable and more memorable the brand felt.